jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

             if q == True:
                 return True

-  the test is still green.
-I remove the other `if statements`_ then change the first statement with bool_
+  the test is still green

+* I remove the other `if statements`_ then change the first statement with bool_

   .. code-block:: python
+    :lineno-start: 21
+    :emphasize-lines: 2-3

     def logical_conjunction(p, q):
         if bool(p) and bool(q):